 Track important KPIs and recruiting metrics like time to fill, fill ratio, revenue by each user, and conversion rate of your sales pipeline.

 Identify the best candidate sourcing channels for your team.
-See the number of candidates sourced, measure sourcing channel efficiency, no. of screening, submittals, and placements.
+See the number of candidates sourced, measure sourcing channel efficiency, no. of screenings, submittals, and placements.

 Get real-time insights to view a high-level overview of your sales and revenue.
 Improve your team’s performance and modify hiring pipelines based on these insights.